SyedMuzamilM/blog/src/content/blog/binary-representation-of-negative-numbers.md

 ### 3. Two's Complement Representation

-In order to get Two's complement of a binary number, simply invert all the bits of the number.
+In order to get Two's complement of a binary number, simply invert all the bits of the number and add 1 to it.
 That means converting all the 0's into 1 and all 1's into 0 and then add 1 to this number.
 In other words, we can say, take the one's complement of the number and add 1 to it.
 Let's understand this using an example.
 Suppose there is a binary number 11000101, then its one's complement will be 00111010.
 After adding 1 to this number it will become 00111011.

 ![Sign Magnitude Representation](https://assets.blackkalu.com/blackkalu/uploads/twos_complement_representation.png)